gnss-sdr/gnss-sdr/README.md

   |---------gnuradio_blocks   <- Signal processing blocks implementation
 ~~~~~~

 The user can select a given implementation for the algorithm to be used in each receiver channel, as well as their parameters, in the configuration file.
-For a GPS l1 C/A receiver:
+For a GPS L1 C/A receiver:

 ~~~~~~
 ;######### ACQUISITION GLOBAL CONFIG ############
 Acquisition_1C.implementation=GPS_L1_CA_PCPS_Acquisition ; Acquisition algorithm selection for this channel Acquisition_1C.item_type=gr_complex
-Acquisition_1C.if=0 ; Signal intermediate frequency in [Hz] Acquisition_1C.sampled_ms=1 ; Signal block duration for the acquisition signal detection [ms] Acquisition_1C.threshold=0.005 ; Acquisition threshold Acquisition_1C.pfa=0.0001 ; Acquisition false alarm probability.
+Acquisition_1C.coherent_integration_time_ms=1 ; Signal block duration for the acquisition signal detection [ms] Acquisition_1C.threshold=0.005 ; Acquisition threshold Acquisition_1C.pfa=0.0001 ; Acquisition false alarm probability.
 This option overrides the threshold option.
 ;                        Only use with implementations: [GPS_L1_CA_PCPS_Acquisition] or [Galileo_E1_PCPS_Ambiguous_Acquisition]